gather-data/gather-public/content/docs/security.md

 ## Is data encrypted in transit between networks?

 Yes.
 All traffic from your browser, to our servers, and to our database are all encrypted using 256-bit AES Transport Level Security (TLS).
 Non-encrypted access to our API or database is not allowed.
-SSL certificates are issues and managed with Lets Encrypt.
+SSL certificates are issued and managed with Lets Encrypt.

 ## How is security thought about at Gather?